 Performance: Inspected deposits from two random deposit dates to determine if the deposit slips agreed to the actual deposits per the bank statements.
-Exceptions: There were no exceptions noted.

-River Parishes Convention, Tourist, & Visitors Commission Laplace, Louisiana Schedule of Procedures and Associated Findings of the Statewide Agreed-Upon Procedures d) Observe that the deposit was made within one business day of receipt at the collection location.
+d) Observe that the deposit was made within one business day of receipt at the collection location.

-Performance: Determined if deposits from two random dates were deposited within one business day of receipt.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.
+Performance: Determined if deposits from two random deposit dates were deposited within one business day of receipt.